I’m often asked who the right professional is for a particular mental health need. “Should I see a Clinical Psychologist, a Counsellor or a Coach?”

 With so many options, it’s not surprising that a lot of people give up on their search for the right psychological support.

 The field of mental health professionals is very confusing.
 That’s why I always reply to all clients’ requests myself.
-In this minefield, there’s only so much you can expect even from the most experienced of the administrative, secretarial staff.
+There’s only so much you can expect in this minefield, even from the most experienced administrative and secretarial staff.

 When I respond to an enquiry, I explain the available options, how they differ, and who might be the best professional for your needs.
 The choice is always yours.

-I’m writing a blog on the different types of mental health professions as I couldn’t find an adequate resource elsewhere.
+I’ve written a detailed blog on the different types of mental health professions as I couldn’t find an adequate resource elsewhere.
 Clients and readers who want to be informed, stay tuned.

 To find out more about what a psychologist is, see this brief and informative clip created by the British Psychological Society.